Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 B1-ink.jpeg)

-There are five described species in this group, three species have been recorded at Semuliki: B sandace, B. jefferyi and B. vulgaris.
-Included within this species-group is the dorothea-complex containing three morphologically and genetically similar species: B. jefferyi, B. moyses and B. dorothea where B. jefferyi has more of an eastern distribution, ranging into Kenya.
+Dorothea species group.
+There are five described species in this group, four species have been recorded at Semuliki: Bicyclus sandace, B. jefferyi, B. moyses and B. vulgaris.
+Included within this species group is the dorothea-complex containing three morphologically and genetically similar species: Bicyclus jefferyi, B. moyses and B. dorothea (the latter having been recorded within the Ituri Forest).
+B. jefferyi has more of an eastern distribution, ranging into Kenya.
 B. jefferyi was most commonly trapped along with B. safitza within the grassland patch.

 MA1-ink.jpeg)